Reginald Marsh (actor): Later life

 In the 1980s and 1990s, Marsh had many small roles on television, including appearing in Only When I Laugh, Home to Roost, Bergerac, Boon, Minder, Alleyn Mysteries and Terry and June.
 One of his last television roles was in an episode of Paul Merton in Galton & Simpson's... aired on 14 October 1997.

 Reginald Marsh was married to actress Rosemary Murray, and they had four children.
-Marsh had two other children by his first marriage, actress Jenifer Coverdale.
-One of his sons had Down’s Syndrome, and during his retirement on the Isle of Wight Reginald Marsh actively supported MENCAP.
-He died at his home on 9 February 2001 in Ryde aged 74.
+Marsh had two other children by his first marriage, to actress Jenifer Coverdale.
+One of his sons had Down’s Syndrome, and during his retirement on the Isle of Wight Reginald Marsh supported MENCAP.
+Marsh died at his home in Ryde on 9 February 2001, aged 74.